 Focus on Play

 To create a room your little one will love, try focusing on the thing they love to do most: play!

-Boasting an indoor swing, a ball pit, and a whimsical house-frame bed, this sweet and girly Instagram gem puts an emphasis on fun without sacrificing style.
+Boasting an indoor swing, a ball pit, and a whimsical house-frame bed, this sweet Instagram gem puts an emphasis on fun without sacrificing style.

 Want to add an element of fun to your design?
 Consider a chalkboard wall or an easy-to-update art gallery where your kiddo can display their favorite creations.
 A built-in rock-climbing wall, bunk bed slide, or ceiling-suspended cargo net also make for great options, encouraging play while helping to burn up all that extra, pre-bedtime energy.